Shahid595/Shahid595/README.md

 🌱 I'am an IT Support professional with hands-on experience deploying and managing Active Directory in Microsoft Azure.
-    Built and configured a Windows Server VM, promoted it to Domain Controller, managed AD DS, and joined client machines to the domain.
+    I've Built and configured a Windows Server VM, promoted it to Domain Controller, managed AD DS, and joined client machines to the domain.

 🎓 Certifications in: ISC2 CC | CompTIA A+ | CompTIA Sec+